saurabh23-Eng/Solivagant1/experiment/experiment-name.md

-To study of frequency shift keying of modulator and demodulator,
+Study of Frequency Shift Keying (FSK) Modulator and Demodulator